Yukihiro Hane: Career

 Hane is active in automobile racing.
 He participates in both domestic and overseas races like the Macau Grand Prix and the FIA GT Championship; he was the first Japanese driver to fully participate in the latter.

-After his debut, he participated in the Japanese Formula 3 Championship.
-In 1990, he ranked 4th after Naoki Hattori, Naohiro Furuya and Hisashi Wada.
+After his debut, Hane participated in the Japanese Formula 3 Championship.
+In 1990, he ranked fourth after Naoki Hattori, Naohiro Furuya and Hisashi Wada.

-He mainly drives Porsches and is well known as a Porsche messenger.
+Hane mainly drives Porsches and is well known as a Porsche messenger.
 At the Japan Touring Car Championship, he drove the Skyline GT-R and performed well in his vehicle without Nissan's support, but Masahiro Hasemi and Hideo Fukuyama won the championship.